aeharriman/dichotomous/task-tracking.md

 ---

 ### Name:
-InputForm - Validation and Submission
+Form validation and submission needs to work as expected

 ### Shall:
 - [ ] Shall validate that the form is not empty before allowing submission
-- [ ] Shall correctly parse the entered dichotomous key string into a KeyObject on submit
+- [ ] Shall correctly parse a valid dichotomous key string into a KeyObject on submit
 - [ ] Shall set the dichotomousKey state correctly upon submission
-- [ ] Shall console log "Tab selection logic not working as expected" only when an error occurs in tab selection
+- [ ] Shall call handleSubmit when submit button clicked
+- [X] Clicking submit shall call setDichotomousKey with a non-empty form
+- [ ] Clicking submit shall call setDichotomousKey with the correct key from the selected tab if form empty
+- [X] Shall allow text input in the textarea

 ### Progress:
 TODO